-"Operation Rescue" organizer Randall Terry shows a crowd of some 350 anti-abortion protesters a human fetus during a massive sit-in outside the Northeast Women's Center Wednesday July 6, 1988 in Philadelphia.
+"Operation Rescue" organizer Randall Terry shows a crowd of some 350 anti-abortion protesters a human fetus during a massive sit-in outside the Northeast Women's Center in 1988 in Philadelphia.
 It was the second day of protests by the group at Philadelphia area clinics that perform abortions.
-(AP Photo/George Widman, used with permission from The Associated Press.)
+Terry's group was part of the series of cases culminating in Scheidler v.
+National Organization for Women (2006).
+The cases dealt with the effects racketeering laws could have on First Amendment rights.
+(AP Photo/George Widman, used with permission from the Associated Press)

 In Scheidler v.
 National Organization for Women, 547 U.S. 9 (2006), the Supreme Court ruled that RICO laws could not be invoked to challenge abortion clinic protests, which were otherwise protected by the First Amendment freedom of speech.
 The case had been in the courts for almost two decades.